 You can also let us know your way to round numbers to 2 decimal places in Excel.

-- How to Display Long Numbers in Excel (4 Easy Ways)
+- How to Round Percentages in Excel

-- How to Put Parentheses for Negative Numbers in Excel
+- How to Stop Rounding in Excel